-The environment is the foundational layer that all stakeholder groups depend upon.
-The health of the environment directly impacts its constituents in both the short and long term.
+The health of the environment directly impacts its constituents in the short and long-term.
 Identifying risks to the environment and opportunities for positive impact in a timely manner is critical to ensuring sustainability and resilience.

 Models indicate global greenhouse gas emissions leading to runaway climate effects.
 Rising sea levels, prolonged droughts, ocean warming, hurricane intensification, and biodiversity loss are among the current impacts observed.
 Climate risk also correlates to increased social, governance, and private sector risks.